|The Team Coach reserves a location in your high school team

 - And, each team selects 3 tasks to complete.
 (Only the first 3 tasks that each team completes are judged.)

-- The scoring rubric shows that positive qualities, as determined by each judge, can increase a score by 1 to 2 points.
+- The scoring rubric shows that positive qualities, as determined by each judge, can increase a score by 1 to 2 points..

 - Negative qualities, as determined by each judge, can decrease a score by 1 to 2 points.

 - Each judge determines a score for each task from 10 to 20 points.
 Judges' scores are averaged.

 account using the directions and information your Team Coach

 received.
 The Technology Challenge consists